Jaaco/flutter_state_management_with_rx/README.md

 # Flutter State Management with rx_dart

-This repo shows a very basic example of state management utilizing BehaviorSubjects from rx_dart.
+This repo shows a very basic example of state management utilizing BehaviorSubjects from rx_dart

+## How
+### State Class
+Create a state class with a BehaviorSubject with the type of your state.
+Use BehaviorSubject.seeded() to add an initial value.
+Inside this state class, add all function which can mutate the state.
+Take any arguments in the function & do whatever manipulation and database calls are necessary, then add the new state to the stream.

+### Subscribe to State
+In order to listen to the state, create a stateful widget.
+In the initState method, add a listener to the stream (BehaviorSubject) of the state.
+Inside this listener, you will receive an event (state) everytime the stream emits a new value.
+Use this value to change the widgets variables and call setState.

 ## Why
 Like any other state management solution, there are some advantages as well as disadvantages to this approach.